naistangz/Technical_Training/docs/Week10_ConfigurationManagement/README.md

 > List of `ad-hoc commands` [here](https://devopsideas.com/ansible-ad-hoc-commands-usage/)

 ## Ansible Playbooks
-- Units of scripts and define work for a server configuration managed by Ansible
+- Units of scripts and describe commands to execute on one or more servers.
 - Ansible is a configuration management tool that automates configuration of multiple servers through Ansible playbooks.
-- Playbooks are core components of any Ansible configuration (and other DevOps tools)
-- Ansible playbooks contain one or multiple plays, each of which define the work to be done for a configuration on a managed server.
 - Written in YAML (yet another mark up language)
 - Playbooks manage configurations of and deployments to remote machines.
-- At more advanced level, they can sequence multi-tier rollouts involving rolling updates, and can delegrate actions to other hosts, interacting with monitoring servers and load balancers along the way.
+- At more advanced level, they can sequence multi-tier rollouts involving rolling updates, and can delegate actions to other hosts, interacting with monitoring servers and load balancers along the way.
 - They can launch tasks synchronously or asynchronously

+:exclamation: **Note** INDENTATION IS IMPORTANT WHEN USING YAML :exclamation:

 ## Creating a playbook that installs nginx
 ```yaml